Ximo Navarro (footballer, born 1988)

-Joaquín 'Ximo' Navarro Armero (/ca-valencia/; born 12 September 1988) is a Spanish professional footballer who plays as a right-back or right midfielder.
+Joaquín 'Ximo' Navarro Armero (/ca-valencia/; born 12 September 1988) is a Spanish former professional footballer who played as a right-back or right midfielder.

 Club career

 Born in Valencia, Navarro joined hometown Valencia CF's youth ranks in early 2005, then spent the following years with the reserves, helping them return to the Segunda División B in his first season.
 He started his career as a right-back.

 Navarro made his first-team debut in late 2008, appearing in both legs against lowly Club Portugalete in the Copa del Rey's round of 32, a 7–1 aggregate win.
 For the 2009–10 campaign, he was loaned by coach Unai Emery to neighbouring Elche CF in the Segunda División.

 After leaving the Mestalla Stadium on 30 June 2011, Navarro resumed his career in the Super League Greece, where he represented a host of clubs.
 On 4 January 2018, Athlitiki Enosi Larissa F.C. released the 29-year-old.